 Biography

-Michael Corn is the CISO of the University of California at San Diego where he manages the Security Office as well as the Identity and Access Management.
-His areas of interest include privacy, identity management, and cloud services.
+Michael Corn is the cybersecurity advisor for research infrastructure at the National Science Foundation.
+His areas of interest include research security, AI security, identity management, and organizational resilience.
 He has been an active speaker and author on security and privacy and has participated in numerous Educause and Internet2 initiatives.
-He is a member of the Internet2 NAOPag, a past co-chair of the Educause HEISC, a member of the REN-ISAC steering committee and the CMMC AB Academic Advisory Council.
-Prior to joining UCSD he was the CISO & CPO and Deputy CIO of Brandeis University and was formally the CISO and Chief Privacy and Security Officer of the University of Illinois at Urbana-Champaign.
+He was a member of the Internet2 NAOPag, a past co-chair of the Educause HEISC, a member of the REN-ISAC steering committee and helped found the CMMC AB Academic Advisory Council.
+Prior to joining NSF he was the CISO at UCSD, the CISO & CPO and Deputy CIO of Brandeis University and the CISO and Chief Privacy and Security Officer of the University of Illinois at Urbana-Champaign.
 He is a graduate of the University of Colorado at Boulder and the University of Illinois at Urbana-Champaign

 EDUCAUSE Publications